blegas78/autoSplitters/README.md

+## Problems

+Kevin700P has had trouble streaming and using the load remover at the same time.
+Turns out his phone was plugged into his stream computer (a laptop) and unplugging the phone lets him do both at once.

 ## Troubleshooting

 I will build this section more and more as people run into issues with setup.
 Please contact me if you have issues with setup, installation, or if you have inconsistencies in load times.

-- Problem: Load pauses worked, but in the middle of the run they stop pausing or unpausing.
+#### Problem: Load pauses worked, but in the middle of the run they stop pausing or unpausing.
 - Solution: In LiveSplit restart the load remover by: Right-Click - Open Layout - select your layout

-- Problem:  I regularly get crashes in the middle of runs.
+#### Problem: I regularly get crashes in the middle of runs.
 - Solution: Your CPU may be overloaded.
 Try reducing your CPU load by closing unnecessary programs.
 I have had to eliminate Streamlabs Emote Walls since that regularly consumes 20% CPU on my end.
 I have also heard success regarding stopping local recordings (this sucks but all hardware is different).
+- Solution 2: This may also be caused by a specific combination of software (VAS, LiveSplit, OBS).
+Try a different versions.

+#### Problem: Scan Region tab in the VAS's settings doesn't show a preview
+> This assumes you already have OBS running and outputting an image through via the virtual cam

+- Solution: There's no real fix for this (yet) other than restarting LiveSplit or reloading your layout until it shows up.

+> Problem noticed by ScrambledEggsChef and JustSaft